 The 4-byte binary CoAP message header is defined in Section 3 of [CoAP].
 This same base message is used for Request and Response interactions.

 Confirmable, Acknowledgement and Reset messages MUST be supported.
+The Reset message is used as a message layer error message in response to a malformed Confirmable message.
+Non-Confirmable messages MAY be used by a Client for sending Information Reporting notifications as per [Observe].

 GET, PUT, POST and DELETE methods MUST be supported.
 LWM2M Operations map to these methods.